 Creativity is what is needed to look at leveraging your location.
 So many times the thing that can most attract a customer - or make them drive right on by - is the exterior of your store.

-Aron could have just painted his house bright pink and be noticed but that wouldn’t compliment his business, would it?
-If you are a window fashions store, just putting faux blinds on your building won’t lift traffic if your building doesn’t lend itself to the treatment.
+Aron could have just painted his house bright pink and been noticed but that wouldn't compliment his business, would it?
+If you are a window fashions store, just putting faux blinds on your building won't lift traffic if your building doesn't lend itself to the treatment.